Battle of Bhaktapur: Blockade

-The final battle
+Final battle

 Wearing down the Newars with a continuous embargo and propaganda campaign, Shah captured Kirtipur, Kathmandu and Lalitpur in succession.
 He then marched upon Bhaktapur in 1769.
 The kings of Kathmandu and Lalitpur, Jaya Prakash Malla and Tej Narasingh Malla, had sought refuge in Bhaktapur after losing their kingdoms.
 The three kings joined forces to do battle with the Gorkhali army, but they were defeated, again due to betrayal by the nobles.

 The soldiers of the treacherous nobles opened the city gates and let the Gorkhalis in.
 Shah's troops possessed muskets, in addition to swords and bows and arrows.
 There was fierce fighting in front of the palace, but the invaders finally broke through the gates.

 According to the journal kept at the monastery of Jana Baha, Kathmandu, Shah's troops captured Bhaktapur on the night of November 25, 1769.
 They killed 2,001 people and set 501 houses on fire.

 Ranajit Malla was allowed to leave for Varanasi because of his age.
 Jaya Prakash died from a bullet wound while Tej Narasingh was kept in chains till his death.

 The conquest of Bhaktapur marked the end of the Malla dynasty and the rise of the Shah dynasty in Nepal.
-Shah reign lasted until 2008 when the country became a republic.
+The Shahs' reign lasted until 2008 when the country became a republic.